Ondřej Švejdík

-Ondřej Švejdík (born 3 December 1982) is a Czech former footballer who last played for FC Slavoj Vyšehrad.
+Ondřej Švejdík (born 3 December 1982) is a Czech manager and former footballer who last played for FC Slavoj Vyšehrad.
 His former teams are SFC Opava, Bohemians 1905, FK Mladá Boleslav, FC Groningen, FK Dukla Prague and FC Slovan Liberec.

 Career

 Early career

 Švejdík went to school in Opava, where he began his football life as a junior player.
 Between 1998 and 2001, Švejdík represented the Czech Republic at youth international level, playing for teams up to the under-18 level.
 He played at the 2001 UEFA European Under-18 Football Championship.
 During this time he played club football in the Czech First League for SFC Opava.

 Švejdík left Opava and joined Bohemians in August 2002.

 Švejdík played 24 games in the 2005–06 Czech First League as FK Mladá Boleslav finished the season in second place, qualifying for the following season's UEFA Champions League.

 Netherlands

 Švejdík left FK Mladá Boleslav in 2006, joining Dutch side FC Groningen in the Eredivisie on a four-year contract.
 He played for Groningen in the 2006–07 UEFA Cup, making his competition debut on 14 September 2006 in the 4–2 first round loss against Serbian side Partizan Belgrade.

 At Groningen, Švejdík suffered a couple of injuries including breaking his arm in 2007 and undergoing surgery for a knee problem in 2009.